n0neye/A3D/README.md

 5. Update the UI components to use the new functionality

 This architecture ensures clean separation of concerns and makes the codebase more maintainable.

+## Desktop App

+The desktop app is built with Tauri and uses the same React UI as the web app.
+To run the desktop dev server, run `yarn tauri dev`.
+To build the desktop app, run `yarn tauri build`.